The intention of this page is to provide links to sites advertising early career job openings in Economics.

 The GES is the UK’s largest recruiter of economists, with over 1400 professionals in more than 30 Departments and Agencies.
 We are involved in all aspects of Government policy.
 Joining the GES as a Fast Stream Economist can give you a wide range of career options, and allows you to make a visible impact on life in the UK and beyond.
 Read more about working for the GES here.

-Round 1 of the 2015 Government Economic Service (GES) economist fast stream scheme will open on 1 September 2014.
-To apply for a Fast Stream Assistant Economist post, candidates should already have, or hope to obtain in 2015, a first or upper second class honours degree in economics, or a postgraduate degree in economics.
+To apply for an Assistant Economist post, candidates should already have, or hope to obtain in 2015, a first or upper second class honours degree in economics, or a postgraduate degree in economics.
 At least 50% of the course modules must be in economics.
 They must have studied both macro and microeconomics to qualify.
 More details here.

 International Monetary Fund Economist Program (EP).